osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

 Summary: 1 package finished [0.87s]
   1 package had stderr output: mbari_wec_template_py
 ```
+Or, you may test only your new controller package using:
+`$ colcon test --packages-select <your_package_name>`

-Next, run the sim in another terminal:
+Next, in another terminal run the sim (after sourcing the sim packages of course):
 `$ ros2 launch buoy_gazebo mbari_wec.launch.py`

-Then, in another terminal, source your workspace, and launch the empty controller:
+Now, in the previous terminal, launch the empty controller:
 ```
-$ source ~/buoy_ws/install/local_setup.bash
 $ ros2 launch <your_package_name> controller.launch.py
 ```